eclipse-thingweb/node-wot/examples/templates/exposed-thing/README.md

 }
 ```

--   dependencies (lines 18-23): These are dependencies that will be used in development and runtime.
+-   `dependencies`: These are dependencies that will be used in development and runtime.
     Here you will put the bindings that are required. `@node-wot/core` is always needed so that functions like `produce()`, `start()` are available.
     We also use the [request](https://www.npmjs.com/package/request) library for registration of the TD to a directory via HTTP and the [ajv](https://www.npmjs.com/package/ajv) for validation of inputs with the DataSchema of the TD.
     Below is an example with the HTTP binding but you can change it to [CoAP](https://www.npmjs.com/package/@node-wot/binding-coap) or [MQTT](https://www.npmjs.com/package/@node-wot/binding-mqtt) or anything else that node-wot supports.